Character Search

 References:

-Cross-over: Secret Wars II
+Crossover: Secret Wars II

-Continuity Implant?
+Continuity Insert?
 N

-Inbound References (1): show
+Inbound References (2): show

 Characters Appearing: Arranger, Betty Brant, Charles Anderson, Firelord, J. Jonah Jameson, Joe 'Robbie' Robertson, Kingpin, Ned Leeds, Spider-Man